 Another example could be the urban park of Cheonggyecheon in Seoul, South Korea which is an urban green space that does more than just look pretty.

-Its biggest asset is how it promotes walkability which allows citizens to walk more without the need of personal transportation.
+Its biggest asset is how it promotes walkability allowing citizens to walk more without the need of personal transportation.

 Perhaps a big example would come from India itself and its creation of the net zero building which runs on solar power and instead of taking from the environment gives back to it.

-Which makes us think that perhaps there needs to be a balance between both creation and consumption.
-Because otherwise an excess of anything is can never really be good.
+This makes us think that perhaps there needs to be a balance between both creation and consumption.
+Because otherwise an excess of anything can never really be good.

 Image Credits: Google Images